hedinn1/KESTverkefni2/Verkefni3.md

 * In the Services console, search for DHCP Client.
 Right-click DHCP Client and select Stop.
 When DHCP Client stops, what other services will also be stopped?
 * Click No in the Stop Other Services window.
 Why is it important to exercise care when managing services?

+### 11.3.2.7
+* Right-click the Desktop > select Personalize.
+What is the background picture?
+* What is the data value of the Background?
+* What is the data value of the Background?
+Compare the new value in the Registry to the value saved in BlueBKG.reg.
+* Import a registry file What is the data value of the Background?
+* What is the color of the desktop?
+* Restart the computer.
+What is the color of the desktop?
+* Why would it be beneficial to add snap-ins to the mmc that are for other computers on the network?
+* After restarting the computer, why was the desktop color changed?

 ### 11.3.2.8
 * To open System Configuration, click Start, search for msconfig.
 Note: Do not make any changes in this utility without instructor permission.
 Click the General tab.
 What are the startup options?